kubascodes/Year-in-a-backpack/gear.md

 ---
-layout: default
+layout: container
 permalink: /gear
 title: Gear
-description: "Gear and things we have in our backpacks. "
+description: "Two guys decided to travel the world with their backpacks.
+Look at the gear and things they took on their trip."
 ---

 # Gear